colorvamp/carto.on/README.md

 - [x] When modify sql or cartocss in a cartodb layer update ilayer
 - [x] toJson methods in cartoon
 - [x] Archive -> Export map
-- [ ] Archive -> Import config
+- [x] Archive -> Import config
-- [ ] When adding or modifying object to layer, update ilayer for exporting
+- [ ] When adding or modifying objects to a layer, update ilayer for exporting
 - [x] Layer -> Add layer
 - [ ] View -> Option for zooming
 - [x] Delete Objects on supr keypress